10 ways to boost your fundraising - The Lily Foundation

 3. Engage local businesses

 Most of us have a favourite café, corner shop, beautician, hairdresser, restaurant or pub that we visit regularly.
-Have you considered asking them to have a Lily Foundation collection tin on their premises to try to generate some support?
-You could create a small poster to explain why you’re raising money to fight mito.
+Have you considered asking them to have a Lily Foundation collection tin on their premises to try and generate some support?
+You could create a small poster to explain why you’re raising money to fight mitochondrial disease.
 Lily posters designed for this are included in our fundraising pack, which you can request by emailing [email protected].

 4. Hold a raffle